Savannah/Hilton Head International Airport: History

 In 1992, the airport had international service with non-stop flights to destinations in the Caribbean and Mexico when Key Airlines was operating a passenger hub in Savannah.
 Key Airlines also operated non-stop mainline jet service to a number of U.S. cities at this time and from Savannah.
 According to the Key Airlines system timetable dated October 1, 1992, non-stop services primarily operated with Boeing 727-100 and 727-200 jetliners were being flown from the airport to Antigua (ANU), Aruba (AUA), Atlanta (ATL), Baltimore (BWI), Boston (BOS), Cancun (CUN), Chicago Midway Airport (MDW), Cozumel (CZM), Curaçao (CUR), Freeport (FPO), Montego Bay (MBJ), Nassau (NAS), New York Newark Airport (EWR), Orlando (MCO), St. Maarten (SXM) and St. Thomas (STT).
 In addition to these non-stop flights, a one-stop direct service was also flown by the airline from Savannah to St. Croix (STX).
 Key Airlines subsequently experienced financial difficulties and then ceased all flights in 1993.

 Some 3680 ft from the west end of Runway 10 (the main east–west runway) are two concrete grave markers.
 A runway extension project placed the runway through a small family plot and the graves of the airport property's two original owners.
 Because the family did not want to remove and relocate the graves, the markers were placed on the asphalt runway.
 Runway 10 is thought to be the only airport runway in the United States with marked gravestones in it.
 Federal law generally prohibits the moving of a grave without the permission of the next of kin.
-In this case, two graves of the Dotson Family, the earliest grave dating backed to 1857, were encountered during the construction of the runway.
+In this case, two graves of the Dotson Family, the earliest grave dating back to 1857, were encountered during the construction of the runway.
 Since the next of kin could not be located, the graves were left undisturbed.
 Two additional graves are located off the runway surface.

 The new 275,000-sq.-ft. terminal opened in May 1994 with eight gates (expandable to 19 gates).
 The project included new roads, a new aircraft taxiway and parking apron, stormwater ponds, landscaping, and a new interchange at I-95 for entry into the Airport (Exit 104) at mile marker 104.
 The total cost for the project was $68.5 million.
 It was completed one month ahead of schedule and under budget.
 It was designed by KBJ Architects.

 A terminal expansion project was completed in July 2007, adding five departure gates (for a total of 15).
 A $35 million parking garage was completed in October of the same year, adding 1,700 parking spaces and uses an electronic program to alert drivers to the number of available spaces on each garage level.

 International service was finally resumed in 2017 when Air Canada began seasonal service between Toronto and Savannah, which has since ceased to operate the route.